Subscribe to our Newsletter for updates and blog posts right in your inbox.

-I think this is especially helpful for K through 5 teachers who have been focusing mostly on Common Core ELA and Math for many years and are probably more comfortable teaching these subjects--- well, this might be your gateway into the NGSS.
+I think this is especially helpful for K-5 teachers who have been focusing mostly on Common Core ELA and Math for many years and are probably more comfortable teaching these subjects--well, this might be your gateway into the NGSS.
 See how you can design your science lessons around what you’re teaching with ELA and Math.

 That might also be helpful in figuring out how to get more science minutes in your already very crowded day.

-Of course this includes differentiation that you probably are already doing, but also means to choose phenomenon that is relevant and meaningful to your students .
+Of course this includes differentiation that you probably are already doing, but also means to choose phenomena that are relevant and meaningful to your students.
 Please look at the link of the 5 innovations at the end of this post that gives even more details on how to make sure that all students in your classroom are learning all the standards.

 If you would like some more help on transforming your lesson plans into NGSS please join our 5 day challenge this summer that begins July 21st.
 This challenge will be focusing on creating a 3D performance task assessment with a 3D aligned rubric and although it isn't designing a complete lesson plan, we will be creating a three-dimensional objective and in doing so you will be learning how to incorporate the five innovations into creating the task assessment.
 That skill can be transferred into completing a lesson plan.
 Each day of the challenge will consist of a short video and some steps to complete, along with live Q&A, and a forum for help with individual questions.
 Please see http://www.ngsnavigators.com/summer5daychallenge to sign up.

 It is frustrating that you might have to create your own units and your own curriculum and also daunting and overwhelming.
 Not to mention feeling unsupported as usual with having to make these changes.